 This session explored the many strategies that Part C and Part B 619 program leaders in one state are using to elevate family voice in program improvement planning.
 Join us to explore successes and lessons learned related to this equity-focused work to support families as advisors and partners.

-Conference: Pennsylvania 2021 Early Intervention and Family Support Program Conference Date: April 2021 Presenters: Michelle Lewis, Jenna Nguyen, Lauren Jackson The goal of this session was to help participants be better able to: articulate the role of families and community members on effective, equitable stakeholders in meaningful data […]
+Conference: Pennsylvania 2021 Early Intervention and Family Support Program Conference Date: April 2021 Presenters: Michelle Lewis, Jenna Nguyen, Lauren Jackson The goal of this session was to help participants be better able to: articulate the role of families and community members on effective, equitable data teams; apply potential strategies for engaging stakeholders in meaningful data […]

 A recent Targeted TA Leadership Series session, Data Leadership – What it Means for Equity, provided an introduction to what it means to use data to lead for equity through the use of critical questions that program leaders should ask to gain greater understanding of inequities.
 Learn more about the session and Watch the webinar […]